redecentralize/alternative-internet/README.md

 [The Cryptosphere](https://github.com/cryptosphere/cryptosphere) is a global peer-to-peer cryptosystem for publishing and securely distributing both data and HTML5/JS applications pseudonymously with no central point of failure.
 It's built on top of the next-generation [Networking and Cryptography (NaCl) library](http://nacl.cr.yp.to/) and the Git data model.

+### CryptAByte

+[CryptAByte](https://cryptabyte.com/) CryptAByte.com is a free online drop box that enables secure (encrypted) message and file sharing over the web using a public-key infrastructure.
+Messages and files are encrypted using a public key and can only be decrypted using the passphrase entered when your key is created.
+Your data is never stored in plaintext, and is impossible to decrypt without your passphrase.

 ## D

 ### Diaspora*